lkilpatrick/gitstream-mkdocs/docs/21_gitstream-context.md

 #### `repo` context

-:octicons-beaker-24: Coming soon
+:octicons-tag-24: Minimal version: 1.0

 | Values             | Type      | Description                                              |
 |--------------------|-----------|--------------------------------------------------------- |
 | `repo`             | Map       | Includes the info related to the current repo            |
 | `repo.contributors`  | [Map]  | List of changed files including their relative path      |

-The `contributors` mapping includes
+The `contributors` mapping includes a list of the following structure:

 | Values          | Type      | Description                                                     |
 | ----------------|-----------|---------------------------------------------------------------- |